FlippieHacks/FlipperZeroEuropeanPortals/README.md

 # FlipperZeroEuropeanPortals
 A repository of portals I made for the Evil Portal app on the Flipper Zero.
 For educational purposes only!

-It now consists of 2 well known internet providers "Hotspots" to emulate. (well at least they are well known where I live)
+It now consists of a few well known internet providers "Hotspots" to emulate. (well at least they are well known where I live)

 I will be working on more and am open for suggestions!